NeoLegends/velocity-pwa/README.md

 `yarn build`

 You will find the minified & bundled sources in the `build` folder.
 They can be served from any static web server.

+## CORS Proxy

-Due to CORS restrictions, the PWA also requires an API proxy to Velocity's backend.
-It already contains the necessary configuration for a [Netlify](https://netlify.com/) deployment.
+Due to CORS restrictions (and for various other reasons), the PWA requires an API proxy to Velocity's backend.
+During development, the proxy is provided by Create-React-App.
+For production usage, the app is already configured for a [Netlify](https://netlify.com/) deployment.

+If you want to configure the proxy manually, take a look at the [`_redirects`](https://github.com/NeoLegends/velocity-pwa/blob/master/public/_redirects) file.
+It lists the required rewrite rules in Netlify syntax that should be quite easy to understand & to transfer to a more general proxy solution.

 ## Bundle Analysis